Procreate app fashion model drawing sketching light, dark, shadows and sparkles and shine by Laura Volpintesta on ipad

 I think extremely leggy and thin fashion proportions are some really stinking nonsense, (as opposed to benign, harmless or silly nonsense.)

 So I can’t REALLY answer this question for you.
-Fashion illustrations SHOULDN’T be longer in proportion, under any circumstances, unless you are designing for the big+tall shop, and even then, they can only be as long as a human can be long.
+Fashion illustrations SHOULDN’T be longer than humans in proportion, under any circumstances.

 (If you are reading this, then you probably know what I’m talking about, those photographs and illustrations with the endless legs twice as long as the torso itself.)